#1

 He then decided to remove the damper to compare its resistence side by side with a new one he had on board and we both agreed that although weaker than the new one, it was barely noticable so he reattached it and we'll have to wait and see if he can get the brake drum and shoes and go from there.

-We are a bit sad but we've hardly had to folk anything out on the Eriba in 13 years apart from £80 every other year for a running gear service and of course, several new sets of tyres.
+We are a bit sad but we've hardly had to fork anything out on the Eriba in 13 years apart from £80 every other year for a running gear service and of course, several new sets of tyres.

 I would appreciate any comments regarding the brakes based on what we found today.